spyre-project/spyre/README.md

 - ca-certificates
 - zip

+This describes the build environment that is exercised regularly via CI.

+The same build has also been successfully tried on Fedora 30 with the following packages installed:

+- make
+- gcc
+- mingw{32,64}-gcc
+- mingw{32,64}-winpthreads-static
+- autoconf
+- automake
+- libtool
+- pkgconf-pkg-config
+- wget
+- patch
+- sed
+- golang
+- git-core
+- ca-certificates
+- zip

 Once everything has been installed, just type `make`.
 This should download archives for _musl-libc_, _openssl_, _yara_, build those and then build _spyre_.